$1B orphaned oil and gas well cleanup bill estimate leaves out 'most expensive part,' critics say | CBC News

 Industry has paid only about $237 million in security deposits, the report says.

-It adds the federal government has already devoted $1.7 billion to well cleanup and say about half of that has already been given to 10 viable energy companies, including giants such as Canadian Natural Resources Ltd and Imperial Oil.
+It adds the federal government has already devoted $1.7 billion to well cleanup and says about half of that has already been given to 10 viable energy companies, including giants such as Canadian Natural Resources Ltd and Imperial Oil.

 But the report is careful to mention what it doesn't include.